 She met Maloney years back during discussions about sex trafficking, and the congresswoman approached her about taking up the ERA charge.
 Neuwirth, 53, says she welcomes the chance to work on something close to home and, in her mind, so positive and unambiguous.

 Using court cases as examples, Neuwirth sets out in her book to answer why the ERA is necessary, addressing the question she hears so often from people who assume that it already passed or that women’s rights are already covered by existing laws and constitutional language.

 “It was literally just a handful of votes that stopped the ERA,” she tells the group assembled in New York.
 “Surely with social media and the new generation of women and men who do not believe in second-class citizenship for women, we can get the ERA across the finish line and put it in the Constitution where it belongs.”

 Those around her cheer, but opponents more contemporary than Schlafly bristle at the idea of women seeing themselves as victims.

-dedicated to "Women Against Feminism" feature young women brandishing their own versions of that argument.
-"If I experience sexism, I stand up for myself and move on," writes one woman.
-"Bitching about it will get me nowhere."
+A Tumblr site and Facebook page dedicated to “Women Against Feminism” feature young women brandishing their own versions of that argument.
+“If I experience sexism, I stand up for myself and move on,” writes one woman.
+“Bitching about it will get me nowhere.”

 Others warn of unanticipated fallout if the ERA passes.
-Parents who enroll their children in single-sex schools or organizations like the Girl Scouts or Boy Scouts may lose that choice, says Sabrina Schaeffer, executive director of the Independent Women's Forum
+Parents who enroll their children in single-sex schools or organizations like the Girl Scouts or Boy Scouts may lose that choice, says Sabrina Schaeffer, executive director of the Independent Women’s Forum.

 Ongoing claims about a wage gap are overblown and speak more to women’s choices than to discrimination, says Schaeffer, whose organization counts Lynne Cheney, the wife of former Vice President Dick Cheney, among its supporters.